Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/downstream-exposures-tableau.md

 As a data team, it’s critical that you have context into the downstream use cases and users of your data products.
 In dbt Cloud, you can configure downstream exposures in two ways:
 - Manual &mdash; Defined [manually](/docs/build/exposures#declaring-an-exposure) and explicitly in your project’s YAML files.
-- Automatic &mdash; Pulled automatically for supported dbt Cloud integrations. dbt Cloud automatically creates and visualizes downstream exposures, removing the need for manual YAML definitions.
-These downstream exposures are stored in dbt’s metadata system, appear in [dbt Explorer](/docs/collaborate/explore-projects), and behave like manual exposures, however they don’t exist in YAML files.
+- Automatic &mdash;  dbt Cloud [creates and visualizes downstream exposures](/docs/cloud-integrations/downstream-exposures) automatically for supported integrations, removing the need for manual YAML definitions.
+These downstream exposures are stored in dbt’s metadata system, appear in [dbt Explorer](/docs/collaborate/explore-projects), and behave like manual exposures.
+However, they don’t exist in YAML files.

 By leveraging downstream [exposures](/docs/build/exposures) automatically, you can: